 In order to reduce adverse impacts on cultural resources, SI would continue to consult with NCPC, NPS, ACHP, DCSHPO, and the Consulting Parties through the Section 106 consultation process to minimize or avoid adverse impacts.
-The Section 106 resolution document would outline a process for identifying, avoiding, and minimizing adverse impacts on cultural resources for those components of the Master Plan that cannot be fully evaluated at this time.
+TA Programmatic Agreement is being negotiated that outlines a process for identifying, avoiding, and minimizing adverse impacts on cultural resources for those components of the Master Plan that cannot be fully evaluated at this time and may further define measures to be taken.
 Examples of protection and minimization measures typically taken when working on historic properties include, but are not limited to: stabilization and monitoring during construction; having qualified staff overseeing all work; completing research and documentation which may take the form of Historic Structure Reports (HSRs) or condition assessment reports to support and inform preservation treatments; and applying The Secretary of the Interior's Standards for the Treatment of Historic Properties when developing designs.
 Where adverse impacts cannot be avoided or minimized, SI would identify mitigation strategies to provide a related preservation benefit that is comparable with the scale of the undertaking and the degree of impact.